docknetwork/planning/spec/0003-schema.md

 Dock chain will have a the schemas specified in the RFC written on chain and the SDK would be able to issue credentials referring those.
 The written schemas should be present in the SDK as JSON so that they can be imported by the calling library.

 ## Teaching

+The SDK will have example scripts for

+- writing and reading a blob in chain storage.
-The SDK will have example scripts for writing and reading schema on chain.
-There would be example scripts showing how to use schemas in credentials.
+- writing and reading schema on chain.
+- showing how to use schemas in credentials.

 A tutorial (concepts and impl tutorial) would be added for teaching schema.

 ## Security, Privacy, Risks
 None

 ## Milestones
+- Blob storage support in node.
-- Schema support in node
+- Blob storage support in node.
-- Schema creation and query support in SDK
+- Schema creation and query support in SDK.
 - Schema integration with current credentials and presentations.

 ## Open Questions